sundevista/local-quotes/README.md

 ## 🗒️ Quote listing
 It's a simple way to collect your quotes.
-Just surround quote's author's name with `:::` and start to write the quotes below using list (unordered/ordered).
+Just surround quote's author's name with `:::` and start to write the quotes below using list (unordered/ordered, using `-` or `1.`).
+It's important to write quotes line by line, because when empty line appears your quote series is breaking.
 Also, your note must have `quotes` tag (can be changed in settings).

 Remember that these listings updating only when you open quote codeblock, but you can also use command `Rescan vault for local quotes`.